Comment on page

 Figure 16: The Delete record action

-Upon execution, the Output block shows that the record is deleted by depicting the success message as true:
+Upon execution, the Output block shows that the record is deleted by depicting the

 Figure 17: The record of Dam Witto is deleted